 Terence Conran, Eco House Book

-We certainly appreciate books focused on green building from the ground up — and Conran’s insights can be applied to new home construction projects.
+We certainly appreciate books focused on modern, sustainable home design and building from the ground up — and Conran’s insights can be applied to new home construction projects.
 But what we love most about this book is the focus on making eco-friendly upgrades to existing structures.
 The author illustrates an incredibly broad range of sustainable tweaks and changes — from the minuscule to the massive.
 If you’re ready to boost your home’s eco-green factor, whether in a small or big way, Eco-House Book may be the perfect place to start the planning process.

 Marta Serrats, 150 Best Eco House Ideas